London looks best on the big screen, and so we’ve rounded up our favourite film locations in the capital!

 1. Love Actually

 Over in Notting Hill (we’ll get to that particular film later), you’ll find the location of one of the film’s most iconic moments.
-Andrew Lincoln declaring his love for Keira Knightley via oversized flash cards may not have aged well – NOT OK ANDREW – but nevertheless, if you want to stand in the same place, head to St Luke’s Mews.
-That hot pink house is the very one used for filming the now-contentious scene.
+Andrew Lincoln declaring his love for Keira Knightley via oversized flash cards may not have aged well – NOT OK ANDREW – but nevertheless, if you want to stand in the same place, head to St. Luke’s Mews.
+That hot pink house is the very one used for filming the now-contentious scene and is arguably one of the most famous filming locations in town.

 You can also visit Selfridges on Bond Street, where Alan Rickman tries to buy a necklace from Rowan Atkinson.
 And of course you could visit Heathrow airport where the famous opening and closing scenes are filmed, but a trip to Heathrow isn’t recommended unless you actually have a plane to catch, or somebody to go and meet.
 If that is the case though, make sure you do it in true Love Actually style!